tylerjackoliver/Fortran-Asteroid-Retrieval-Toolkit/README.md

 * The Fortran Asteroid Retrieval Tool: Takes a given list of _retrieval candidates_ and optimises their transfers for minimum transfer velocity and whether the object can be considered an ERO.
 * The Pareto Front Generation Code: Takes a given input ERO and obtains its Pareto front.
 * A script, written in Expect, to automatically extract epehemerides from the JPL HORIZONS system.
+* MIDACO Wrappers, designed to interface C versions of MIDACO with Fortran objective function codes.

 All of the codes are written in Fortran, with small interfaces to C++, and parallelised using the OpenMPI and MPI parallel programming paradigms.
 The problems are embarassingly parallel and scale nearly linearly with core count. **Basic Python versions of the Asteroid Retrieval _Tool_ are available on request.**